Learning Center

 Dung Hua is currently the Director of Programs at the Vital Access Care Foundation, previously known as the Vietnamese American Cancer Foundation, in Orange County, California, where she oversees the development and implementation of all community programs.
 These include outreach and education, community training, patient navigation, screenings, cancer care coordination and social services.
 These programs provide linguistically and culturally appropriate health communication, promotion and continuum of care services focusing on a primarily Vietnamese-speaking immigrant community, in which cancer continues to be the top cause of mortalities.
 As a Vietnamese immigrant, she is bilingual and bi-cultural, with a clinical background supporting her desire and passion to share knowledge, navigate and empower the undeserved immigrant population moving towards health equity.

 Prostate cancer is the most common cause of non-cutaneous cancer and second leading cause of cancer death in men in the US.
 Screening for prostate cancer is not always straightforward and can pose challenges including failure to address racial disparity.
-In this session, speakers will discuss current prostate cancer guidelines, screening methods (including benefits and harms), and advancements to help address these challenges.
+In this session, speakers will discuss current prostate cancer screening guidelines, screening methods (including benefits and harms), and advancements to help address these challenges.

 Prostate cancer is the most common cause of non-cutaneous cancer and second leading cause of cancer death in men in the US.
 Screening for prostate cancer is not always straightforward and can pose challenges including failure to address racial disparity.
-In this session, speakers will discuss current prostate cancer guidelines, screening methods (including benefits and harms), and advancements to help address these challenges.
+In this session, speakers will discuss current prostate cancer screening guidelines, screening methods (including benefits and harms), and advancements to help address these challenges.
 Moderated discussion and Q&A will immediately follow these presentations.